NVIDIA/NeMo/README.md

 The configuration used for the checkpoint conversion needs to be specified in the `conf/config.yaml` file, specifying the conversion parameter, which specifies the file to use for conversion purposes.
-The default value is set to `convert_gpt3`, which can be found in `conf/conversion/convert_gpt3.yaml` for GPT-3 models.
+The default value is set to `gpt3/convert_gpt3`, which can be found in `conf/conversion/gpt3/convert_gpt3.yaml` for GPT-3 models.

-The run_conversion parameter must be set to `True` to run the conversion pipeline.
+The `conversion` must be included in `stages` to run the conversion pipeline.

 ##### 5.8.1.1.
 Common
 <a id="markdown-common" name="common"></a>